 Georgia Tech women's basketball

-MaChelle Joseph has taken the Georgia Tech women's basketball program to new heights, has compiled a 193-122 and has the highest overall and ACC winning percentage of any Tech coach in program history.
-She enters her 11th season at the helm of the Yellow Jackets in 2013-14 looking to become only the second coach in program history to win 200 games.
+MaChelle Joseph has taken the Georgia Tech women's basketball program to new heights, has compiled a 213-134 overall record and has the highest overall and ACC winning percentage of any Tech coach in program history.
+She completed her 11th season at the helm of the Yellow Jackets in 2013-14 as only the second coach in school history to win 200 career games.

 Tyaunna Marshall was the brightest star on the Yellow Jackets all season as the junior earned All-ACC first team, ACC All-Defensive Team, Associated Press honorable mention all-America and WBCA honorable mention All-America honors.
 Sophomore Sydney Wallace continued to show flashes of scoring brilliance, while freshmen Roddreka Rogers and Aaliyah Whiteside stepped into the starting lineup and were significant contributors in their first year on the Flats.